Steve-Clarke1/Personal-Site/content/about.md

 slug: About
 ---

-Personal Website of Steve Clarke
+Personal Website of Dr Steve Clarke, containing blogs, useful links and information.

+Living in Birmingham in the UK as a Data Scientist/Analyst.